aidaovalle/CMM307-AidaOvalle-July2025/README.md

 Repository for my CMM307 Advanced Artificial Intelligence Coursework.

-It contains a Google Colab Notebook, the dataset used for the project and the research paper from which I implemented an algorithm.
+It contains a Google Colab Notebook and the research paper from which I implemented an algorithm.

 Dataset Link: https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews?resource=download